-Question 10 provided respondents with the opportunity provide any other information that they thought relevant for the environmentally sound management of hazardous and other wastes, including information on significant initiatives that are in preparation or are being considered to meet the obligations under the Convention.
+Question 10 provided respondents with the opportunity to provide any other information that they thought relevant for the environmentally sound management of hazardous and other wastes, including information on significant initiatives that are in preparation or are being considered to meet the obligations under the Convention.

 A number of the responses centred around the need for controls and enforcement of illegal traffic and the challenges related to financial capacity that some parties had in this area.
-In addition reference was made to related difficulties associated with documenting and quantifying hazardous and other wastes.
-A number of positive statements were made on the development of waste plans, either at a national level or sub-national level, and to working cooperatively to address waste management challenges.
+A number of parties noted the challenges associated with prosecutions under environmental regulations which compete for court time with other criminal and civil cases.
+In addition reference was made to related difficulties associated with testing, documenting and quantifying hazardous and other wastes including testing for the reusability of electronics.
+A number of positive statements were made on the development of waste plans, either at a national or sub-national level, and to working cooperatively to address waste management challenges.